pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

     assert dog_id == notifications[1].originator_id

-This is discussed further in the :ref:`application module documentation <Notification log>` and the `system module documentation <system.html>`_.
+Notification logs, and the propagation and processing of event notifications is discussed further in the :ref:`application module documentation <Notification log>` and the `system module documentation <system.html>`_.

 Database configuration